redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge6b-Integrate_Ansible_To_Azure.md

 3. <strong>Install the required Python modules</strong>

     * Upgrade to the latest version of pip
-    * Install the Azure Python SDK Modules
+    * Install the Azure Python SDK Modules (Install using pip)

 4. <strong>Create and provision the Ansible user</strong>